zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/options.md

 ## Case Sensitive Evaluation

-The code evaluation is case sensitive by default, let's way you want to evaluate the following different expressions.
+The code evaluation is case-sensitive by default.
+Let's way you want to evaluate the following different expressions.

 ```csharp
 public static void Example1()